Clay Millennium Problems

 Purpose and scope

-The selection of Clay problems should not be read as a claim that Coherence Geometry is limited to these problems, nor as a claim that every document has the same status.
-The Clay list is used because it provides a widely recognized benchmark of difficult problems across number theory, geometry, topology, analysis, mathematical physics, and computational complexity.
+The selection of Clay problems should not be read as a claim that Coherence Geometry is limited to these problems, nor as a claim that every document listed here has the same status.
+The Clay list is used because it provides a widely recognized benchmark of difficult problems across several mathematical languages.

-This page presents projection-based investigations using Coherence Geometry (CG) as the underlying organizing framework.
-The goal is not to bypass established standards of proof or replace domain expertise, but to examine whether coherence-geometric structure can reorganize, simplify, or expose hidden mechanisms inside problems that are considered difficult in their traditional formulations.
+The goal is not to bypass established standards of proof or replace domain expertise.
+The goal is to identify whether coherence-geometric structure can reorganize, simplify, or expose hidden mechanisms inside problems that are difficult in their traditional formulations, and then to document how far the resulting structure can be translated into existing domain language.

 How to read these pages